ky0on/gmail-dark-modifications/README.md

 Install [Stylus](https://add0n.com/stylus.html) for either [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/) and then install the style using one of these methods:

-📦 [Install the usercss](https://github.com/jackbuehner/gmail-dark-modifications/raw/master/gmail-dark.less.user.css), which supports full customization and automatic updates.<br>
+📦 [Install the usercss](https://github.com/ky0on/gmail-dark-modifications/raw/master/gmail-dark.less.user.css), which supports full customization and automatic updates.<br>
-📦 [Install from userstyles.org](https://userstyles.org/styles/159026) with no customization or automatic updates.<br>
-📦 [Install manually from GitHub](https://github.com/jackbuehner/gmail-dark-modifications/raw/master/gmail-dark.css) with no customization or automatic updates, but useful for development.
-The style is in Mozilla format.<br>

 If you would like to contribute to this repository, please...